Slow Cooker Loaded Mashed Potato Casserole

 - 1 8 oz container chive and onion cream cheese softened

-- 1 0.4-oz package dry Buttermilk Ranch Dressing mix
+- 1 (1.0 oz) packet dry Buttermilk Ranch Dressing mix

 - 2 cups shredded sharp cheddar cheese divided

-- ½ cup thinly sliced green onion plus 2 tablespoon for garnishing
+- 1/2 cup thinly sliced green onion (scallions) plus 2 Tbsp for garnishing

 Instructions

-- Place unpeeled whole potatoes in a 6 quart slow cooker.
-Pour chicken broth on top.
-Cover and cook on high for 4 hours or until fork tender.
+- Cover and cook on high for 4 hours or until fork tender.
 (Tip: Cut any larger potatoes in half so they're all similar size)

 - Do not drain.
-Using an electric hand mixer or a potato masher, mash the potatoes with the broth until chunky smooth.
-(Use a mixer for a smoother texture and a potato masher for a chunky texture.)
+Using an electric hand mixer or a potato masher, mash the potatoes with the cooking liquid until smooth or until your desired consistency is reached.
+(Pro Tip: Use a mixer for a smoother texture and a potato masher for a chunky texture.)

-- Add cream cheese, sour cream, butter, Ranch dressing mix and black pepper to taste.
-Whip until fully incorporated.
+- To the potatoes add cream cheese, sour cream, butter, Ranch seasoning mix and black pepper.
+Whip on medium speed until fully incorporated.

-- Add 1 cup cheese, bacon and green onion. reserving 2 tablespoon each crumbled bacon and onion to garnish the top.
-Mix well.
+- Add 1 cup shredded cheese, bacon and green onions to the potato mixture, reserving 2 Tbsp each crumbled bacon and green onions to garnish the top.
+Stir to combine.

-- Sprinkle the top with remaining cheese.
-Garnish with bacon and onion.
+- Sprinkle the top of the potato casserole with remaining shredded cheese.
+Garnish with bacon, green onions and a generous dollop of sour cream.
 Keep warm until serving.

 Notes